7studio/tabembed/README.md

 ### `hashchange`

-`Boolean` it indicates if the component takes into account the window's hash changes and should use the History object when the elements are changing.
+`Boolean` indicates if the component takes into account the window's hash changes and should use the History object when the elements are changing.

 Default value is false.